TamasFlorin/hidden_markov_model/README.md

 # Hidden Markov Model Project

-The goal of this project is to provide a hidden markov model that can be used for handwritting recognition.
+The goal of this project is to provide a basic hidden markov model implementation.

 ## Running the model